vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kāñcanagauri--Bh. śu.
 3 ; tithi; Gaurīpājā; NA 39, GK 72.
 Kāñcanapurīvrata-A miscellaneous vrata (prakīrnaka); on

 Su.
 3, Kr.
-11, Pūrnimā, Amāvāsyā, 8th tithi or Saṅkranti; gift of golden puri ( town ) with walls of gold, silver or lead, pillars of gold, silver &c.; in most of the manufactured town, images of Visṇu and Lakṣmi; HV II.
+11, Pūrnimā, Amāvāsyā, 8th tithi or Saṅkranti; gift of golden puri ( town ) with walls of gold, silver or lead, pillars of gold, silver &c.; in most of the manufactured town, images of Viṣṇu and Lakṣmi; HV II.
 868-876 (from Gar.), Bhav U. 147; practised by Gauri and Siva, Rāma and Sītā, Damayanti and Nala, Krsna and Pāṇdavas.
 Confers

 everything and frees from all sins.
 Katyāyanivrata-Bhāgavata X. 22.
 1-7.
 The story is that